Accor Live Limitless program review

 The benefit is limited but more appealing to me than the "free breakfast, but only on weekends for Platinum members".
 Given this is Accor's ultimate tier, both seem stingy compared to other programs.

 Diamond Status benefit - Gifting Gold Tier Status(T&C 9.5)

-Members of the Diamond tier are able to gift Gold Tier status to a person of their choice, Their status remains at this level for the duration of your own current status.
+Members of the Diamond tier are able to gift Gold Tier status to a person of their choice, Their status remains at this level for the duration of your own current status (other programs only allow the gifting for one person once pa, if at all).
 You can arrange for the gift by signing on to your Accor ALL account.

 Earning & Maintaining Accor ALL Tier Status

 The only way to earn status tier points is through paid stays (or events).
 There is no status-matching offer available.